Funerals

 Family Directed After Death Care, Vigil and Disposition Choices

-Family led funerals focus on participation and choice.
-The family decides how the event unfolds so that it addresses their needs and helps them come to terms with the loss of their loved one.
-A family directed funeral is slow and focused rather than a cookie-cutter event hosted by a funeral corporation.
+Family-led funerals, focus on participation and choice.
+The family decides how the event unfolds, so that it addresses their needs, and helps them come to terms with the loss of their loved one.
+A family directed funeral, is slow, and focused, rather than a cookie-cutter event hosted by a funeral estabilshment.

 There are no standard guidelines for home funerals.
 It may simply comprise a few friends and family members supporting one another in a vigil, or it could be a multi-generational gathering of extended family and friends, preparing and caring for the body of their loved one at home, in preparation for transportation to the church, cemetery or crematorium.